Level3-REST/site/doc/patterns/list/sortable.md

 ---
 # Sortable List Pattern

 Extends [List](../list.md) pattern by adding sorting affordances.
 A sorted [List](#list-resource) has a [Sort Info](#sort-info-resource) resource that describes the order configuration.
 Clients can change the sort order configuration with the [Sorter](#sorter-resource) resource.
-The Entries in the list should share the sortable properties for the sorted List to make sense to the Client.
+The Entries in the list should share the sortable properties for the sorted List to make sense to the client.

-The Entry resource in the diagram is unchanged from the base list's [Entry](../list.md#entry-resource), and has no extension Profile.
+The Entry resource in the diagram is unchanged from the base list's [Entry](../list.md#entry-resource), and has no extension profile.

 ![](sortable/relations.svg){: .center-image}

-The Client changes sort configuration by `POST`ing a new configuration form to the [Sorter](#sorter-resource) resource.
+The client changes sort configuration by `POST`ing a new configuration form to the [Sorter](#sorter-resource) resource.
 This changes the URL of the [List](#list-resource) resource, so Sorter returns the updated List URL in it's `Location` response header.

 ![](sortable/interactions.svg){: .center-image}